microsoft/FluidFramework/ClientRequirements.md

 These requirements err on the side of being too strict since within a major version they can be relaxed over time, but not made stricter.
 For Long Term Support (LTS) versions this can require supporting these platforms for several years.

-It is likely that other configurations will work, but they are not supported: if they stop working, that is not a breaking change.
+It is likely that other configurations will work, but they are not supported: if they stop working, we do not consider that a bug.
 If you would benefit from support for something not listed here, file an issue and the product team will evaluate your request.
 When making such a request please include if the configuration already works (and thus the request is just that it becomes officially supported), or if changes are required to get it working.